oraoraoraaa/Package-Dataset/Script/Go-Miner/README.md

 1. Downloads all entries as newline-delimited JSON
 2. Parses each entry
 3. Extracts unique module paths (ignoring multiple versions)
+4. Queries Go proxy API for each module's Origin metadata
-4. Infers repository URLs from paths
+5. Extracts repository URLs from Origin field (when available)

-### URL Inference Logic
+### API Data Retrieval

-For each module path, the script:
+For each module, the script queries:

-1. Checks if it starts with known hosting platforms (GitHub, GitLab, etc.)
-2. Extracts the base repository path (vendor/project)
-3. Constructs appropriate URLs
-4. Handles special cases like gopkg.in redirects
+1. `/@latest` endpoint for latest version and Origin data
+2. `/@v/{version}.info` endpoint for specific version Origin data
+3. Returns "nan" if Origin field is not present in API response
+4. **No inference or pattern matching** - only uses official API data

 ## Files